vinceskahan/v5wiki/Weewx-Driver-Development-Tips.md

     wee_extension --install YOURDRIVER.zip

-If all goes well your driver will be installed and your config stanza be added to the weewx.conf.  ***Note that it will appear at the bottom of the file!***
+If all goes well your driver will be installed and your config stanza be added to the weewx.conf.  ***Note that the stanza for your driver will appear at the bottom of the weewx.conf file!***

 At this point you should set any custom configuration values and then run `wee_config` to start using your driver.
 After editing you'll want to run the command below.